ASE-Workshop-2023/tutorial/_episodes/07-external-calculators.md

 exercises: 20
 questions:
     - "How can I calculate standard properties using an external calculator?"
-    - "How can I calculate standard properties using a machine learnt potential?"
+    - "How can I calculate standard properties using a machine learned potential?"
     - "What is a convenient way to test for k-point convergence?"
 objectives:
-    - "Calculate properties using an external calculator and machine learnt potential"
+    - "Calculate properties using an external calculator and machine learned potential"
     - "Perform a convergence test for density-functional theory calculation parameters"
 keypoints:
     - "The `quippy` package provides a Python interface to a range of interatomic and tight-binding potentials"
+    - "The workflow for external, file-based and built-in calculators is the same"
     - "GPAW is a package for electronic structure calculations which relies on ASE"
-    - "The workflow for external, file-based and built-in calculators is the same"
+    - "You can use GPAW to perform a DFT calculation from the Python shell"
     - "It is important to check for convergence of DFT energies with respect to k-point sampling"

-    - "Quantum Espresso is a suite of programs for electronic structure calculations "
-    - "Socket interfaces allow more efficient communication and data re-use"
 ---

 > ## Code connection
-> In this episode we explore two external calculators: [Quippy](http://libatoms.github.io/QUIP/), which provides an interface to a range of interatomic and tight-binding potentials, including [Gaussian Approximation Potentials](https://libatoms.github.io/GAP/), and Socket calculations using the electronic structure code [Quantum Espresso](https://www.quantum-espresso.org/).
+> In this episode we explore two external calculators: [Quippy](http://libatoms.github.io/QUIP/), which provides an interface to a range of interatomic and tight-binding potentials, including [Gaussian Approximation Potentials](https://libatoms.github.io/GAP/), and the DFT calculator [GPAW](https://wiki.fysik.dtu.dk/gpaw/).
 {: .callout}

 ### The `quippy` package provides a Python interface to a range of interatomic and tight-binding potentials